|Food Allergy Center|

 For many years I saw patients who complained of being sick-all-over.
 They often apologized for having so many symptoms and were grateful when I did not label them "hypochondriacs".
 The majority of these patients who complied with my instructions improved with diet revision and remained in better health as long as they stayed with a "safe core diet.
 I developed a standard method of diet revision, now called the Alpha Nutrition Program.
 Anyone who is sick-all-over can follow this program and, with a little luck and lot of determination, can restore more normal feeling and function.

 Most patients I saw had chronic illness with features of a recurrent flu-like syndrome.
-They often had digestive complaints and most over the years accumulated health problems with diagnoses such as migraine, fibromyalgia, depression, chronic rhinitis or sinusitis, asthma, chronic fatigue, fibromyalgia and arthralgias or joint pains.
+They often had digestive complaints and most over the years accumulated health problems with diagnoses such as migraine, fibromyalgia, depression, chronic rhinitis or sinusitis, asthma, chronic fatigue, and joint pains.
 Their illnesses evolved over time.
 Often there was a "background noise" of milder but chronic symptoms, punctuated episodically by more acute and dramatic events.
-Most complained of fatigue, irritability, digestive disturbances, reduced exertional tolerance, sleep disturbances, flushing, sweating, swelling and cognitive dysfunction.
+Most complained of fatigue, irritability, digestive disturbances, reduced exertion tolerance, sleep disturbances, flushing, sweating, swelling and cognitive dysfunction.
 Some recalled a lifetime of symptoms that began with colic, rhinitis, recurrent otitis media and/or eczema in infancy and progressed through different symptom patterns as the years went by.

 Delayed patterns of food allergy are not obvious and generally go unrecognized.
 Symptom onset is delayed many hours after eating foods and chronic disease is often the result.
 Many unsolved diseases are either degenerative and/or inflammatory and are recognized to be immune-mediated or hypersensitivity diseases.
 The delayed patterns of food allergy can be the cause of chronic and disabling hypersensitivity disease.
 The stakes are high both for individual patients and for society as a whole.
 None of the common hypersensitivity diseases have been solved and most appear to rage on, afflicting increasing numbers of patients with chronic and disabling diseases.
 Asthma, allergy, rheumatic diseases, autoimmune diseases, multiple sclerosis, diabetes, thyroiditis, and psoriasis are examples of hypersensitivity diseases.
 We use celiac disease - wheat allergy- as a prototype which demonstrates the prolific ability of food allergy to produce a wide range of diseases.